stephentyers1975/notes/linux/bash/file-IO-and-commands.md

 ## change just the group assigned to file
 `chgrp developer test_file` - changes the group of test_file to developer

+# Summary of SUID,SGID and stick bit
+* SUID - Allows users to run an executable as the executable owner.
+This is useful for programs that require elevated access.
+* SGID - Similiar to SUID but applies to both files and directories.
+This is useful for shared resources. file to be executed as the group that owns the file (similar to SUID).
+If set on a directory, any files created in the directory will have their group ownership set to that of the directory owner
+* Sticky bit - Set on directory and restricts file deletion in directory
+* Start at 0
+* SUID = 4
+* SGID = 2
+* Sticky = 1
 ## SUID bit - execute bit -> set user identification bit to 4 which is the fourth bit. other users can execute file as owner permisions
 `chmod 4664 test_file`
 * -rwSrw-r-- -> Capital S means suid is enabled, but no user/owner execute permissions enabled